dfsp-spirit/anonsurfer/README.md

 * Deface all relevant volume files, so the face of the person cannot be reconstructed from the 3D images.
 * Drop metadata in various recon-all output files that contains information on the original subject identifier.

 The first goal is rather straight-forward and easy to accomplish using [mri_deface](https://surfer.nmr.mgh.harvard.edu/fswiki/mri_deface), the second one is very hard.
-Be sure to read and understand the warning on the metadata below.
+Be sure to read and understand the warning on the metadata below if you need this.

 In case you do not care about the metadata and just want a parallel version of `mri_deface`: There are separate scripts for the two tasks, you do not need to run both.

-## Defacing
+# Defacing

+Run the script `run_deface.bash` to use the deface pipeline.

 The following files will be defaced for every subject by default: